Equivalent Versions of Total Flow Analysis: Introduction

 Computing performance bounds when there are cyclic dependencies is more challenging, as it is generally not known under which conditions deterministic bounds exist~\cite{UnboundedAndrews09}.
 For such cases, the most recent version of TFA, Fixed-Point TFA (\fptfa~\cite{thomas2019cyclic}) introduces artificial network \emph{cuts}; the resulting cycle-free network is analysed, and the output is fed back into the analysis.
-If the scheme converges, which is assumed to occur when the utilisation is not too large, then \cite{thomas2019cyclic} shows that the resulting fixpoint provides valid performance bounds. \cite{thomas2019cyclic} shows that finding the minimal number of cuts to realise on a cyclic network is the most time consuming part of their algorithm, which raises the following question: Do the results of the worst-case analysis performed by \fptfa depend on the specific cuts chosen by the algorithm~?
+If the scheme converges, which is assumed to occur when the utilization is not too large, then \cite{thomas2019cyclic} shows that the resulting fixpoint provides valid performance bounds. \cite{thomas2019cyclic} shows that finding the minimal number of cuts to realize on a cyclic network is the most time consuming part of their algorithm, which raises the following question: Do the results of the worst-case analysis performed by \fptfa depend on the specific cuts chosen by the algorithm~?
 Are some cuts better than others~?
 Is there benefit in computing minimal cuts~?
-We show that the answer to all of these questions is negative: cuts do not matter.
-We obtain this by investigating alternative formulations of TFA that do not make cuts, while still applying to networks with cyclic dependencies.
-All formulations presented in this article are based on the same principle of TFA, but they differ by the instant and the nodes at which the burstiness and the delay jitter bounds are updated.
-We distinguish between synchronous algorithm, where the bounds are simultaneously updated at all nodes, and asynchronous algorithm, where such values are updated only for some specific nodes.
-We show that all these versions, including \fptfa, are equivalent: they all converge or they all diverge, and if they all converge, they all give the same performance bounds.